 Oats are considered to be one of the most nutritious breakfast options as they are among the healthiest grains on earth.

-Oats, a whole grain that is gluten-free provides a source full of important fiber, vitamins, protein, minerals and antioxidants.
+Oats, a whole grain that is gluten-free provide a source full of important fiber, vitamins, protein, minerals, and antioxidants.

 A small bowl full of just 100 grams of oats can provide up to 389 calories of energy.

 Along with this, oats help in science-backed benefits such as weight loss, low blood sugar, low risk of cardiac arrest or other heart diseases.
 This was just the tip of the iceberg.

 Here are 9 super-healthy benefits that a small meal of oats can provide you daily.

 Oats are made up of beta-glucan which is a soluble fiber known to boost immunity.

 The knights of our immune system, the white blood cells have special receptors that absorb beta-glucan.

 Betaglucans also help in uprooting infections caused by fungi, bacteria, viruses, and parasites.

 A bowl full of Oatmeal also contains:

 These elements are powerful enough to fight many infections and boost your immune system.